Piistachyoo/charDriver_socketApp_yocto/README.md

 ##  Project features
-### The project consists of 3 applications, that supports each other to make a port-addressable driver
+### The project consists of 3 applications, that support each other to make a port-addressable driver
  #### 1. The circular buffer:

 - The circular buffer can support up to 10 entries